History of Flanders: Rise of the Flemish Movement

 A remarkable case happened in 1872.
-Jozef Schoep, a Fleming, presented himself at the town hall of Sint-Jans Molenbeek to declare the birth of his son.
+Jozef Schoep, a Fleming, presented himself at the Municipal Hall of Sint-Jans-Molenbeek to declare the birth of his son.
 The civil servant noted the declarations made in Dutch by Schoep in French and also addressed him in French.
-Schoep didn't understand the language and left the town hall as a sign of protest, without having signed the necessary documents.
+Schoep didn't understand the language and left the Municipal Hall as a sign of protest, without having signed the necessary documents.
 The Brussels' court condemned him to a fine of 50 Francs plus tax.
 Schoep rejected this verdict, accompanied by two solicitors who both stated that they would plead in Dutch.
 The president of the court at first didn't allow this, but afterwards changed his mind.
 Eventually, the pleaders were allowed to use Dutch on the condition that their pleas would be translated into French by an official interpreter because the judges didn't know a single word of Dutch.
 Schoep's solicitors also demanded that the State would have its plea translated, but this was again rejected by the court.
 Eventually the case went to the supreme court, which ruled that pleading in Dutch would be forbidden.
 Its verdict was based on the so-called freedom of language and that no-one could ask from any judge to know any other language but French.
 Mr. Schoep's son had to wait until 1882 before he receiving a legal birth certificate (by which time his father had died).

 One year later, Dutch was again allowed in secondary schools; the first of which reopened in 1889.
 The Flemings had to wait until 1919—after many Flemish soldiers died in the trenches of World War I—to have their language officially recognised and until 1930 before the first Flemish university was reopened.

 The first translation of the Belgian constitution in Dutch was not published until 1967.